redHaunter/aws-deepracer/docs/Semi-direct_Visual_Odometry.md

 Finally you can use this calibaraion file in yaml format similar to the one used in the package's launch files.

-> just be sure that bridged topic from ROS2 to ROS1 are working properly
+> just be sure that bridged topics from ROS2 to ROS1 are working properly